-(a) Trent Global Holdings Limited (the "Company") is a private company, with limited liability, incorporated on 22 July 2008 in accordance with the Mauritius Companies Act 2001.
-It holds a Global Business Licence Category 1 (GBC -C1) governed by the Financial Services Act (FSA) 2007 with effect from 28 September 2007.
+- (a) Trent Global Holdings Limited (the "Company") is a private company, with limited liability, incorporated on 22 July 2008 in accordance with the Mauritius Companies Act 2001.
+The Company has been granted a Global Business Licence Category 1 (GBL - C1) by the Financial Services Commission (FSC) on 28 July 2008. - (b) All Global Business Licence Category 1 companies are governed by the Financial Services Act (FSA) 2007 with effect from 28 September 2007.

-Further to the changes made by the Finance (Miscellaneous Provisions) Act 2018 to the FSA, the Financial Services Commission (FSC) is no longer empowered to issue any GBL-C1 as from 1 January 2019.
+Further to the changes made by the Finance (Miscellaneous Provisions) Act 2018 to the FSA, the FSC is no longer empowered to issue any GBL-C1 as from 1 January 2019.
 Instead, the FSC may issue a Global Business Licence (GBL) if the Company satisfies certain conditions.
-The Company will be deemed to hold a GBL as from 1 July 2021 under section 96A (1) (b) of the FSA.
+The Company is deemed to hold a GBL as from 1 July 2021 under section 96A (1) (b) of the FSA.

-- (b) The principal object of the Company is that of an investment holding company. - (c) The registered office and principal place of business is 10th Floor, Standard Chartered Tower, 19 Cybercity, Ebène, Mauritius.
+- (c) The principal object of the Company is that of an investment holding company. - (d) The registered office and principal place of business is 10th Floor, Standard Chartered Tower, 19 Cybercity, Ebène, Mauritius.